-Canadian citizens are eligible to enter the US without obtaining an entry visa in their passport.
-However, Canadian citizens must obtain an I-20 or DS-2019 and pay the SEVIS fee before entering the US.
-Upon entry, you must present to immigration your passport, I-20 or DS-2019, proof of financial support for at least one year, and proof of SEVIS fee payment.
+Canadian citizens can enter the United States without having an entry visa in their passport.
+However, Canadian citizens must obtain an I-20 or DS-2019 and pay the SEVIS fee before entering the United States.
+Upon entry, you must present to the U.S. Customs and Border Protection officer your passport, I-20 or DS-2019, admission letter, proof of financial support for at least one year, and receipt of SEVIS fee payment.

-You MUST attend the school that is indicated on the I-20 or DS-2019 that you use for your visa application.
+You MUST attend the initial school that is indicated on the I-20 or DS-2019 that you use for your visa application.
 If you received more than one visa document, you should NOT apply for a visa until you are certain which school you would like to attend.
-Once you have made a decision and applied for your visa, return any unused I-20s or DS-2019s to the school or agency that issued them to you.
+Once you have made a decision and applied for your visa, return any unused I-20 or DS-2019 documents to the school or agency that issued them to you.

-If you have any questions about your DS-2019 or I-20, or if you need to correct or change any information on your documents, contact the office or agency that issued it:
+If you have any questions about your DS-2019 or I-20, or if you need to change any information on your documents, contact the office or agency that issued it.

 Major: The major field of study listed on your admission letter and the major field of study listed on your I-20 may not appear exactly the same.
 This is due to a coding discrepancy and is not a cause for concern.